 Plumbing is a common occupation that is not generally perceived as dangerous or risky.
 However, many plumbers have been exposed to asbestos in the past and many of them still are.
 Thus, we must turn this around and prevent any future diseases and fatal scenarios related to asbestos.
 The policy climate is changing and the awareness is rising.
 Occupational hazards are not a new thing for many professions, but nobody deserves such perils due to their area of work.
 There is much room for improvement and people’s health and lives depend on it.

-Chloe is a designer, stylist and a writer at Smoothdecorator.com.
+This article is a guest post by Chloe who is a designer, stylist and a writer at Smoothdecorator.com.
 She is passionate about photography, ballet and music.
 Chloe also enjoys researching, learning and blogging about interiors, architecture, real estate trends and various art related topics, since she is crazy about aesthetics.
 You can find Chloe on FB or Twitter.